crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/DvCluster.rst

 .. java:constructor:: public DvCluster(String path, JSONObject attributes)
    :outertype: DvCluster

-   Instantiates a new dv coded text.
+   Instantiates a new DvCluster datatype

-   :param path: the path
+   :param path: the path of this datatype
-   :param attributes: the attributes
+   :param attributes: the attributes of this datatype

 Methods
 -------